youssef-chaabouni/Lambda_Calculus_Interpreter/README.md

   <li>
   <b>The console:</b><br>

-The interpreter offers an interactive console for Lambda calculus to the user.
+The interpreter offers an interactive console for Lambda calculus:

 ```
   >